-- Edit: Update by editing the last version (opens a XML-editor where you can directly edit the XML code of your resource)
+- Edit: Update by editing the last version (opens a XML-editor in a small window where you can directly edit the XML code of your resource)

 You may also choose to download the resource and save a local copy on your computer.
 You can either choose to download the resource as a XML or JSON file or directly copy the XML or JSON code of the resource to your clipboard, so you can easily copy-paste it to another location.

 The metadata expressions editor enables you to define what Simplifier should display as Title and Description for your resources.
 To start editing the metadata expressions of your project, select

 Settings and click on

-When editing the metadata expressions you will have access to the default expressions used by Simplifier.
+In the default tab you can see the default expressions used by Simplifier.
 You can add your customized expressions in the editor window.
 If your FHIR PATH expressions are missing, are not correct or the value extracted is empty, Simplifier will fall back to the default expressions.
 If a default expression is not able to provide a value, a generic text based on the resource type will be used.
 Workflow and FilePath don’t have a default expression.
 For FilePath in this case, if the extracted value is empty or missing, the fallback will be the original/generated filepath of the uploaded file.

 As a convention, you must specify the resource type followed by the property (Title or Description) with a semicolon and the FHIR PATH expression based on which we extract the value.